Meet the Members of the Women in APEGA Advisory Group

 Member-at-Large

-Connor Scheu is a renewable energy engineer who has experience with energy transition and international development projects across six continents.
+Connor Scheu is a Renewable Energy Engineer who has experience with energy transition and international development projects across six continents.

 Connor is a Métis engineer and member of the Engineers Canada Indigenous Advisory Committee (formerly the Equitable Participation in Engineering Committee).
 Connor is a passionate champion of allyship and intersectionality within professional inclusion initiatives.
 Connor strives to support inclusion at the workplace, provincial, and national levels.
 His hope is to help engineers take a leadership role and leverage their ethic of societal service to advance gender parity on all fronts.